 Birthday of Benito Juarez, March 21.
 National holiday.
 Juarez was born near the city of Oaxaca.
 The President of Mexico often visits (and chaos ensues).

 Semana Santa (Holy Week), Week before Easter.
 Many events, starting with Palm Sunday and continuing through Easter Sunday.
-The biggest event is the Procession of Silence on Good Friday, usually going down the Alcala in the late afternoon.
-Easter Day is very quiet; many stores and restaurants are closed.
+The biggest event is the Silent Procession on Good Friday, usually going down the Alcala in the late afternoon.
+The week after Easter is also a holiday and many schools and businesses will be closed for all or part of this time.
+Easter Day itself is very quiet with many stores and restaurants closed.
+We have heard that this is a good time to visit Mexico City, as many people there leave the city for the beaches.

 Day of the Holy Cross, May 3.
 Small crosses are placed on buildings under construction, day of feasting for anyone in the construction business.